project-type/type-c/README.md

 - When will the project be finished?
 Never.
 It will always be a work in progress.

 ## TODO:
+- [ ] Finish parsing expressions and statements
+- [ ] Fully unittest the AST
 - [ ] Think about decorators, especially to preserve struct layout, useful for ffi
 - [ ] Think about mutability
 - [ ] Think about partial function applications